Dylan Lempereur

-Dylan Lempereur (born 24 October 1998) is a French footballer who plays as a left-back for the Luxembourgish club Differdange.
+Dylan Lempereur (born 24 October 1998) is a French professional footballer who plays as a left-back for Differdange.

 Professional career

 Lempereur first begun his football training with his local club, UL Rombas, before moving to CSO Amnéville at the age of 15.
 After a couple of successful seasons there, he moved to Troyes AC and signed a three-year contract with them.

 He then moved to FC Metz, and made his professional debut with then in a 2–2 (3–2) Coupe de France overtime loss to SM Caen on 7 February 2018.
 He made his league debut in a 2–2 Ligue 1 tie with En Avant de Guingamp on 24 February 2018.
 In 2019, Lempereur had a stint with the amateur club Sarre-Union, before joining Differdange in Luxembourg in January 2020.

+On 4 August 2023, Lempereur joined Polish I liga side Resovia on a one-year deal, with an extension option.
+Resovia was relegated at the end of the 2023–24 season, and Lempereur left the club in June 2024.